lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # SCHC Parameters - Ticket #15 {#SCHCParams}

-This section gives the list of parameters that need to be defined in the technology-specific documents, technology developers must evaluate that L2 has strong enough integrity checking to match SCHC's assumption:
+This section gives the list of parameters that need to be defined in the technology-specific documents.

+* Define the most common uses case and how SCHC may be deployed.

 * LPWAN Architecture.
-Explain the SCHC entities (Compression and Fragmentation), how/where are they be represented in the corresponding technology architecture.
+Explain the SCHC entities (Compression and Fragmentation), how/where they are represented in the corresponding technology architecture.
+If applicable, explain the various potential channel conditions for the technology and the corresponding recommended use of C/D and F/R.

 * L2 fragmentation decision

+* Technology developers must evaluate that L2 has strong enough integrity checking to match SCHC's assumption.

 * Rule ID number of rules